kayroye/kayroye/README.md

 Here are some of the projects I've been working on:

 - **Crux**: A project aimed at assisting students in organizing their academic schedules efficiently and finding relevant courses to take in university.
+[GitHub Repository](https://github.com/kayroye/Crux-Planner)

 - **Ollama Parallel Requests**: A Python-based project designed to handle multiple Ollama API requests concurrently.
 [GitHub Repository](https://github.com/kayroye/ollama-parallel-requests)